-Professionalism, honesty and an open, mutual trust are the building blocks of a good working relationship between you and Dr. Davenport, your Aviation Medical Examiner (AME).
+Professionalism, honesty, and an open, mutual trust are the building blocks of a good working relationship between you and Dr. Davenport, your Senior Aviation Medical Examiner (AME).
 This does not happen overnight.
 It requires work from both parties.

 We share the same objective: to keep you healthy, and flying safely.
 Our ongoing relationship provides a firm basis for building up trust, enabling health promotion, and facilitating better communication both during, and between, examinations.
 Most of us will encounter medical problems which invariably arise between medicals.
 The medical itself helps to identify, and thus prevent such problems.